Here are the questions we get asked the most

 Q: But other places tell me I need to leave the beer for a month to condition.

 A: Not really a question.
 We've done all the conditioning and carbonating for you.
-That's what makes the Craft Beer Kitchen so awesome.
+That's one of the many reasons the Craft Beer Kitchen is such an excellent and unique experience.
 Once you get your beer, it's ready to drink.

 Q: Can I sell my beer?

 A: No. Beer brewed in the Craft Beer Kitchen is for personal consumption.
 If you sell your beer you will be breaking multiple laws and can face an unlimited jail sentence and fine.

 A: Keep it somewhere cool and dark.
 It will need to be kept under 14°C. There will be a small amount of natural yeast left in the beer, which will be dormant.
 If the beer gets too warm, the yeast will wake up and start producing CO2.
 This will make your beer very fizzy and can even make your bottles explode.

 Q: My fridge is cold.
 Is next to my fridge the best place to store the boxes?

 A: No. The back of your fridge pumps out heat.

 Q: What's the best before date on the bottles?

 A: If they are kept in a cool dark place they'll be good for at least 6-9 months.

 Q: I've taken the keg of beer.
 Do I need gas to dispense?